Fractionalized time reversal, parity and charge conjugation symmetry in topological superconductor: a possible origin of three generations of neutrinos and mass mixing: Topological Majorana zero modes and time reversal symmetry

 To understand the origin of the $T^4=-1$ representation, we need to investigate the precise meaning of $T^2=-1$ time reversal symmetry for interacting fermion systems.
 Indeed, the local Hilbert space on a single site for the above $T^2=-1$ TSC is a Fock-space which involves both fermion parity odd states $c_{i,\up}^\dagger |0\rangle,c_{i,\down}^\dagger|0\rangle$ and parity even states $|0\rangle,c_{i,\up}^\dagger c_{i,\down}^\dagger|0\rangle$.
 It is clear that the fermion parity odd basis carries a projective representation of time reversal symmetry $T^2=-1$ while the fermion parity even basis carries a linear representation $T^2=1$.
-As a result, the time reversal symmetry group for interacting fermion systems has been extended over the $\mathbb{Z}_2$ fermion parity symmetry group $\{I,P_f\}$, and the total symmetry group should consist of four group elements $\{I,T,T^2,T^3\}$ with $T^4=1$, which is a $\mathbb{Z}_4$ group.
+As a result, the time reversal symmetry group for interacting fermion systems has been an extension of the $\mathbb{Z}_2$ fermion parity symmetry group $\{I,P_f\}$, and the total symmetry group should consist of four group elements $\{I,T,T^2,T^3\}$ with $T^4=1$, which is a $\mathbb{Z}_4$ group.
 We note that the $\mathbb{Z}_2$ fermion parity symmetry can not be broken in \emph{local} interacting fermion systems, hence such a group extension can not be avoided.
-Since $1$D SPT phases are classified by the projective representation of the corresponding symmetry group\cite{XieSPT1,XieSPT2}, the Majorana spinon $(\gamma_\up,\gamma_\down)$ and $(\gamma_\up^\prime,\gamma_\down^\prime)$ on both ends must carry the projective representation of the bulk $\mathbb{Z}_4$ antiunitary symmetry with $T^4=1$, which leads to the $T^4=-1$ representation.
+Since $1$D SPT phases are classified by the projective representation of the corresponding symmetry group\cite{XieSPT1,XieSPT2}, the Majorana spinons $(\gamma_\up,\gamma_\down)$ and $(\gamma_\up^\prime,\gamma_\down^\prime)$ on both ends must carry the projective representation of the bulk $\mathbb{Z}_4$ antiunitary symmetry with $T^4=1$, which leads to the $T^4=-1$ representation.

-Possible experimental realization of such an interesting TSC has been proposed by several groups recently\cite{1DTSC1,1DTSC2,1DTSC3,1DTSC4}.
-In the following, we show how to write down an explicit time reversal operator to realize the fractionalized $T^4=-1$ symmetry for a Majorana spinon.
+Possible experimental realizations of such an interesting TSC have been proposed by several groups recently\cite{1DTSC1,1DTSC2,1DTSC3,1DTSC4}.
+In the following, we will show how to write down an explicit time reversal operator to realize the fractionalized $T^4=-1$ symmetry for a Majorana spinon.